October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Kampinos Forest near Warsaw: 350 km of hiking trails

-The Kampinos Forest (Puszcza Kampinoska) is right next to Warsaw’s northwestern border.
+The Kampinos Forest (Puszcza Kampinoska) is next to Warsaw’s northwestern border.
 Most of its area is protected within the Kampinoski National Park (Kampinoski Park Narodowy).
 This is unique globally – the national park borders the state’s capital!

 Visitors can enjoy 350 km of hiking trails, a 200 km long bicycle trail, horse trails, 10 educational paths, 19 parking lots, and 12 rest areas on the park’s edge.
 Our tips in English on visiting the Kampinos Forest near Warsaw.